Wolfwalker96/HeArcAlgoNumA2/Labo3/README.md

 To launch the linear system resolver, select a file.
 The resolution of the linear system starts automatically.
 After the resolution you can start with another file.

-**For Firefox users** : if you already selected a fail, you can restart the procedure by selecting the same file
-			(useful if you want to test the processing time)
+**For Firefox users** : if you already selected a file, you can restart the procedure by selecting the same file(useful if you want to test the processing time)

 Files
 -----